 Carl Rogers, 1902-1987 one of the founding figures of Humanistic Psychology.
-Rogers worked in an environment where the fields of social work, psychology and psychiatry had combined in an effort to diagnose and treat the problems of living.
-Rogers became discouraged with the current diagnostic, prescriptive, and expert approach to treatments.
-He felt that the medical approach to dealing with depression had the effect of reducing human beings to the level of objects and also placed disproportionate power in the hands of others.
+Rogers worked in an environment where the fields of social work, psychology, and psychiatry had combined to diagnose and treat the problems of living.
+Rogers became discouraged with the current diagnostic, prescriptive, and expert approach to treatments, feeling that the medical approach to dealing with depression resulted in human beings being reduced to the level of objects and placed disproportionate power in the hands of others.

-Rogers assumes that all humans are born positive and that there is nothing evil or bad about us.
-He believed that each person is unique and no matter how s/he is labelled or evaluated s/he is a human first.
-He believed that we are all born with innate resources to deal with the problems of life, and, given the right conditions and opportunities, they will move towards autonomy and self direction.
+According to Rogers, all humans are born good, with nothing evil about them.
+Each person is unique and, no matter how evaluated or labelled, s/he is a human being first.
+Roger's theory suggests that we are all born with innate resources to deal with the problems of life, and, given the right conditions and opportunities, we will move towards autonomy and self-direction.

-Core conditions of unconditional positive regard,congruence and empathy are necessary conditions to bring about therapeutic change.
-Rogers believed that all humans, from birth, need unconditional positive regard, UPR if they are to accept themselves and feel that they are accepted by others.
-For some,unfortunately, love, warmth, respect and total acceptance is usually conditional and so, should a person be surrounded by negative, critical and condemning attitudes, s/he will develop a negative self concept.
+Core conditions of unconditional positive regard, congruence, and empathy are necessary conditions for bringing about therapeutic change.
+Rogers believed that all humans, from birth, need unconditional positive regard.
+(UPR) If they are to be self-accepting and feel accepted by others.
+For some, unfortunately, love, warmth, respect, and total acceptance are usually conditional, and should negative, critical, and condemning attitudes surround a person, s/he will develop a negative self-concept of self.

-The attribute of congruence in the counsellor implies that s/he will be genuine, authentic and open during the session.
-This attitude creates helps to develop trust between the client and counsellor.
-The counsellor offers empathy.
-With empathic understanding the counsellor will often reflect the clients feelings enabling the client to become more aware of how they feel.
+The attribute of congruence in the counsellor implies that s/he will be genuine, authentic, and open during the session.
+This attitude helps to develop trust between the client and counsellor.
+The counsellor offers empathy and, by being empathic and understanding, the counsellor will often reflect the client's feelings, enabling the client to become more aware of how they are feeling.

-Rogers theory of the personality claims that humans are essentially growth oriented, have a natural tendency towards self actualisation.
-The actualisation tendency, according to Mearns (1988) is the "innate capacity in all human beings to move towards the fulfilment of their potential.
-This idea stems from the belief that all organisms, of which humans are included, have a instinctive need to grow and achieve its goal in life.
+Rogers's theory of personality claims that humans are essentially growth-oriented, and have a natural tendency towards self-actualisation.
+The actualisation tendency, according to Mearns (1988) is the "innate capacity in all human beings to move towards the fulfillment of their potential.
+This idea stems from the belief that all organisms, including humans, have an instinctive need to grow and achieve their goals in life.
 According to Rogers (1973), if humans are to survive the problems of human evolution, "the human must become more readily adaptive to new problems and situations".

 Goals of Humanistic Therapy

-The goals of Humanistic therapy are to remove the blocks to self development, to put people in touch with the true self and to promote continued growth rather than allowing external factors to determine behaviour".
+The goals of Humanistic therapy are to help remove the blocks to self-development, to put people in touch with the true self, and to promote continued growth rather than allowing external factors to determine behaviour".
 Gross (1996) Practitioners of Humanistic therapy, Person Centred Counsellors, believe that we all have within us, vast resources we can tap into for development.
-These resources can often be unused and so forgotten, however, they are always available with the potential for growth, given that conditions are suitable.
+These resources can often be unused and so forgotten, however, they are always available with growth potential, given that conditions are suitable.

-The aim of humanistic therapy then, is to create an setting in which one feels free from psychological and physical threat and which will allow the client to explore their own beliefs, feelings and experiences.
+Humanistic therapy aims to create a setting in which one feels free from psychological and physical threats and which will allow the client to explore their own beliefs, feelings, and experiences.